-We’ve made it to Day 10 of 365 Days of Children’s Books!
+We’re on Day 5 of 365 Days of Children’s Books!

-Today’s book is a treat we recently discovered at our library, quite by accident.
+Today’s book is a treat we discovered at our library, quite by accident.

 Even though we had read several other books by Robert McCloskey, I wasn’t familiar with Make Way for Ducklings until we spotted it as a ‘Librarian’s Pick’.

-It’s quickly become a favorite and we’ve checked it out several times!
+It quickly became a favorite and we checked it out many times.